 Add row numbers

 The Add row number step creates a new column adding sequential numbers to each row.

 You can sort the numbers in ascending or descending order.
 You can add row numbers down the whole table, add numbers that repeat after a certain number of rows, repeat each number a set amount of times before advancing to the next number, and number based on another column.
 Numbering based on another column is a powerful way to add numbers to things like line items that share an order ID, or to rank your data.

-The input data we'll use with this step is a table of 6 rows with the columns "Product ID" and "Name".
+The input data we'll use with this step is a table of 15 rows with the 4 columns from a sales report.